Imperative Mood

 Imperatives: Exhortative

-Exhortatives means trying very hard to persuade somebody to do something.
-The exhortative imperative is a kind of formal imperative that only implies that the subject of our sentence is the first person plural.
-Its structure is 'Let's (or Let us) + the base form of the verb.'
+Exhortatives refer to the act of strongly persuading someone to do something.
+The exhortative imperative is a type of formal imperative that implies the subject of the sentence is the first person plural.
+Its structure is 'Let's (or Let us) + the base form of the verb'.
+By using the exhortative imperative, the speaker can encourage collective action and motivate others to work towards a common goal.
+For example:

 Let us review these points in more details.

-The speaker is trying to encourage us to review the points, here.
+The speaker is trying to encourage the audience to review the points.

-To make the exhortative imperative negative, you only need to put 'not' between 'let' and the verb.
+To create a negative exhortative imperative, you can simply place the word 'not' between 'let' and the verb.

 Let's not tell her what we did.